Aussie cyclist back from brink for emotional Games glory

-Brisbane, Australia, April 7, 2018 (AFP) - - Four years ago Australian cyclist Kaarle McCulloch missed the Commonwealth Games with a chronic injury that reduced her to tears, gobbled up her life savings and brought her to the brink of quitting.
+Brisbane (Australia) (AFP) - Four years ago Australian cyclist Kaarle McCulloch missed the Commonwealth Games with a chronic injury that reduced her to tears, gobbled up her life savings and brought her to the brink of quitting.

 On Saturday, she won the 500m time trial in front of an ecstatic home crowd for her third -- and most satisfying -- medal at the Games on the Gold Coast.